ARMmbed/mbed-os-example-client/README.md

 1. Clone [this](https://github.com/ARMmbed/mbed-client-quickstart-morpheus) repository.
 1. Go to [mbed Device Connector](https://connector.mbed.com) and log in with your mbed account.
-1. On mbed Device Connector, go to [My Devices > Security credentials](https://connector.mbed.com/#credentials), and get new credentials for your device by clicking the **Get my device security credentials** button.
+1. On mbed Device Connector, go to [My Devices > Security credentials](https://connector.mbed.com/#credentials) and click the **Get my device security credentials** button to get new credentials for your device.
 1. Replace the credentials in `security.h` of this project's directory with content copied above.
 1. Open a command line tool and navigate to the project’s directory.
-1. Update mbed-os sources using : `mbed update` command.
+1. Update mbed-os sources using the `mbed update` command.
-1. Build the application by selecting hardware board and build toolchain using the command `mbed compile -m K64F -t GCC_ARM`. mbed-cli builds a binary file under project’s `.build` directory.
+1. Build the application by selecting the hardware board and build toolchain using the command `mbed compile -m K64F -t GCC_ARM`. mbed-cli builds a binary file under the project’s `.build` directory.
 1. Plug the Ethernet cable into the board.
 1. Plug the micro-USB cable into the **OpenSDA** port.
 The board is listed as a mass-storage device.
 1. Drag the binary `.build/K64F/GCC_ARM/mbed-client-quickstart-morpheus.bin` to the board to flash the application.
 1. The board is automatically programmed with the new binary.
 A flashing LED on it indicates that it is still working.
 When the LED stops blinking, the board is ready to work.
-1. Press the **RESET** button to run the program.
+1. Press the **RESET** button on the board to run the program.
 1. For verification, continue to the [Monitoring the application](#monitoring-the-application) chapter.

 ### IP address setup (optional)